 Summary

-This kelp monitoring project marks the first of its kind for Redd Fish Restoration Society.
+These kelp monitoring and restoration projects mark the first of its kind for Redd Fish.
 Since 1995, the society has focused on restoration work within stream and lake environments.
-In effort to better understand the threats facing salmon, it’s essential to follow them through their life cycles, and into the nearshore marine environment.
+In an effort to better understand the threats facing salmon, it’s essential to follow them through their life cycle, including into the nearshore marine environment.

-When juvenile salmon migrate from freshwater into the ocean in the spring, they travel through ecosystems with salt marshes (coastal wetlands flooded by the tides).
-These environments support small channels for salmon to forage and hide in.
+When juvenile salmon migrate from freshwater into the ocean in the spring, they travel through salt marsh habitats (coastal wetlands flooded by the tides).
+These environments often host small channels that support both refuge and foraging opportunities for salmon.

-As juveniles creep further from the river, they rely on estuary habitat – such as eelgrass meadows – which act like nurseries for the small fish.
-The next stop on their voyage is into kelp forests.
-Healthy kelp provide salmon with a sheltered corridor as they travel up the coast.
+As juveniles creep further from the river, they rely on other estuarine habitat – such as eelgrass meadows – which act like nurseries for the small fish.
+The next stop on their voyage is often into kelp forests.
+Healthy kelp provides salmon with a sheltered corridor as they travel up the coast.
 These underwater forests shield them as they grow before braving the open ocean on their northbound migration.

 Research & Monitoring